Totchinuko/apiconan.totchinuko.fr/patches/chat.1.3.x.md

 `1.3.7`
 - Removal of nameplate settings, as it has been moved to sudo.

+`1.3.9`
+- Rework the bubble look and feel to match more the style of RPR
+- Improved reactivity of the typing signal
+- Added a parameter to control the background opacity of bubbles

 ## Fixes
 `1.3.0`
 - Fixing some unintended behavior with the RR and Devious Desire window